rajansaini8877/freshworks-datastore-assignment/README.md

 * Implementation is single threaded.
 * Doesn't support file locking mechanism.
 Hence database can be accessed by more than one processes at a time.
 * Doesn't support TTL feature.
-* Doesn't strictly follow the ACID properties of DBMS.
+* Doesn't strictly follow the ACID properties of DBMS transactions.

 # Usage guide